Cleaning pennies for science project ...INTERNET IS WRONG!

 When I was cleaning antique clocks for a living, we used to use Industrial Ammonia to clean the brass components of clock workings, leaving them gleaming like 24K Gold!
 As a warning however; Industrial Ammonia in concentrations of 25% or higher are highly toxic, lethal and should be used with extreme caution in a controlled environment.
 Even spilled concentrations of as little as 3% can reach the rate of 500 ppm (considered health hazardous) at breathing height in open air in a room within 3 minutes.

 I hope this takes some of the mystery out of your puzzlement.

 - Granada Hills, California, USA

 July 6, 2017

 A. I started in Aeronautical School in Queens New York.
 I was top rated in Chemistry Major GPA 4.0+.

 With combining copper with liquid ammonia, I would let it set till the solution started to turn blue.
 My Uncle introduced me to all lapidary jewelry.
-I asked about experiencing with his old pieces.
+I asked about experimenting with his old pieces.
 I would soak the jewelry overnight.
 The solution became a deep Sea Blue.
-I pulled the jewelery out and to our surprise the jewelry came out clean after running in warm water and with a jeweler cloth.
+I pulled the jewelry out and to our surprise the jewelry came out clean after running in warm water and with a jeweler cloth.
 Little to no effort you had a piece that was as pretty as new.
-Copper chemicals were easy to come be back in the 60's, therefore I used the oldest copper coins I could find.
+Copper chemicals were easy to come by back in the 60's, therefore I used the oldest copper coins I could find.
 Also I never used plastic to mix the two together.
-Glass, and I mean clear pyrex glass, is the best.
-Like a Pudding glass Grandma made Pudding in to.
+Glass, and I mean clear pyrex glass, is the best -- like a Pudding glass Grandma made Pudding in to.
 The solution would last in a mason jar for later use.
 Originator RFS "68"Robert Sawart Jr.